derykmakgill/website/story.md

 Date: 09/02/2239 (approximate)
 Subject: We have failed...

-I'm reporting loss of the entire crew and passengers of the Amber VI while we approached the 7-2521 system.
+I'm am reporting loss of the entire crew and passengers of the Amber VI while we approached the 7-2521 system.

 I have only been saved by the life-preserving systems we put in place